Virtual Environments

 The 10-minute talk from rstudio::conf(2022) called You should be using renv from E. David Aja is a great overview of the motivation for using the tool.
 We also recommend the official Introduction to renv and Collaborating with renv vignettes.

-We recommend keeping the official conda cheat sheet handy.
+We recommend the official venv documentation here.

 In addition to the commands included above, a few other commonly used conda commands include:

-• conda deactivate deactivates the current environment
+• deactivate deactivates the current environment

 6 Getting help